SadAngelF/Distributed-Dueling-DQN/README.md

 # Distributed-Dueling-DQN
-Here is our algorithm for Pursuit Problem based on the *Distributed Reinforcement Learning for Cooperative Multi-robot Pursuit*
+    Here is our algorithm for Pursuit Problem based on the *Distributed Reinforcement Learning for Cooperative Multi-robot Pursuit*.

     The following items are the our demo:

 ![image](https://github.com/SadAngelF/Distributed-Dueling-DQN/blob/master/demo/4.gif)